 NSE’s MDPs aims to enhance the competitiveness of executives of all levels in the financial industry.
 It is designed to assist professionals to take on a leadership role in their position individually and collectively while improving their knowledge.
-NSE’s MDPs are vital for practicing professionals and managers who are keen to take on leaderships roles with their organizations.
+NSE’s MDPs are vital for practising professionals and managers who are keen to take on leadership roles with their organizations.

 QuantInsti’s Association with NSE

 As the pioneer institute for learning Algorithmic Trading in Asia, our vision at QuantInsti is to expand the reach of Algorithmic Trading to each and every retail and institutional trader, by providing the right knowledge, skills, tools and attitude required to successfully trade in the markets.
 Our mission is to help every trader across the world to get initiated into the world of Automated Trading and benefit from technological innovations.

 Thus our faculty established this association with NSE so that attendees can learn from both the rich practical experience of the faculty, as well as from the diverse experience of fellow learners.
 This was an ideal platform for gaining new insights in order to be successful.

 Rajib Borah at Algorithmic Trading Management Development Program by NSE in 2014

 In our previous Algorithmic Trading workshop in MDP, our faculty has shed light various automated trading strategies, tool, performance evaluation techniques, portfolio management techniques, rules and regulations.
-This time our faculty discussed about new generation strategies and changes in the trading ecosystem in past few months.
+This time our faculty discussed new generation strategies and changes in the trading ecosystem in past few months.